christopherandrade1/NetworkTrafficAnalysis/README.md

 <h2>Project Overview:</h2>

-Install and set up Wireshark on Ubuntu: <br/>
+Installed and set up Wireshark on Ubuntu: <br/>

 - To get Wireshark on Ubuntu, use the command: **sudo apt install wireshark**
 - Wireshark should not be run as superuser for security reasons